-Physics-informed Neural Networks (PINNs) \cite{raissi2019deep} have been presented in the literature as a promising deep learning approach to solve partial differential equation (PDE) problems that incorporates the PDE as a constraint, allowing for the unified solution of forward and inverse problems \cite{karniadakis2021physics,raissi2019deep,yu2022gradient}.
+Physics-informed Neural Networks (PINNs) \cite{raissi2019deep} have been presented in the literature as promising deep learning approaches for solving partial differential equations (PDEs) problems that incorporate the PDE as a constraint, allowing for a unified solution of forward and inverse problems \cite{karniadakis2021physics,raissi2019deep,yu2022gradient}.
 One of the advantages of using PINNs is their flexibility in terms of their mathematical formulation and numerical implementation \cite{raissi2019deep}.
 PINNs have also been successfully applied to solve high-dimensional PDEs in several application domains \cite{zhang2025annealed,Hu2024}.

-The field of atmospheric dispersion modeling is concerned with the modeling of the dynamic behavior of pollutants in the atmosphere, often based on an Advection Diffusion Equation (ADE) \cite{taylor1915eddy}.
-A lot of research has been focused on developing forward models for simulating the dispersion of pollutants by using physics and empirical data to build models for various parameters in ADE that dictate the advection and diffusion processes \cite{seinfeld2016atmospheric}.
+The field of atmospheric dispersion modeling is concerned with modeling the dynamic behavior of pollutants in the atmosphere, often based on an Advection Diffusion Equation (ADE) \cite{taylor1915eddy}.
+Many studies have focused on developing forward models for simulating the dispersion of pollutants using physics and empirical data to build models for various ADE parameters that dictate the advection and diffusion processes \cite{seinfeld2016atmospheric}.
 At the same time, one of the core problems in environmental modeling is the task of estimating sources of emissions which amounts to a source inversion problem for the ADE.
 However, lack of knowledge or presence of uncertainties in the ADE model parameters often amount to severe ill-posedness beyond those of standard source inversion problems.
 Adding to this the fact that data for source inversion is often quite noisy and scarce leads to an extremely challenging inverse problem.